istio/istio.io/content/en/docs/concepts/extensibility/trafficextension.md

 ---
 title: Extensibility
-description: Describes Istio's WebAssembly Plugin system.
+description: Describes Istio's proxy extension mechanisms including WebAssembly and Lua filters.
 weight: 50
-keywords: [wasm,webassembly,emscripten,extension,plugin,filter]
+keywords: [wasm,webassembly,emscripten,extension,plugin,filter,lua,TrafficExtension]
 owner: istio/wg-policies-and-telemetry-maintainers
 test: n/a
 ---

+Istio provides two mechanisms for extending the Istio proxy: WebAssembly (Wasm) and Lua.
+Both are configured using the [`TrafficExtension`](/docs/reference/config/proxy_extensions/v1alpha1/traffic_extension/) API, which provides a unified way to attach extensions to workloads with consistent targeting and phase/priority ordering.

+## Lua filters

+Lua filters provide a lightweight, inline scripting approach for simple request and response transformations.
+Lua code is inlined directly in the `TrafficExtension` resource and executed within the Envoy proxy, no module distribution is required.
+Lua filters are best suited for straightforward header manipulation, logging, or conditional logic.
+For more complex processing, WebAssembly filters are recommended.

+## WebAssembly filters

-WebAssembly is a sandboxing technology which can be used to extend the Istio proxy (Envoy).
+WebAssembly is a sandboxing technology for more complex extensions.
 The Proxy-Wasm sandbox API replaces Mixer as the primary extension mechanism in Istio.

 WebAssembly sandbox goals: